aczietlow/hugo-blog/content/posts/2025/tmux.md

 - `tmux` - makes a new tmux session and drops you into the session.
 Session will be giving a numeric, autoincrementing name, starting with 0
 - `tmux new -s <session-name>` - Creates a new session with the provided name
 - `tmux a -t <session-name>` - Reattaches to a session by name
+- `prefix + d` - detach from a tmux session, and keep it running for later

 Note: I've remapped my tmux prefix from c-b to c-a